Bohbah/AndroidProject/README.md

 * Users can edit their profile page
 * User can view another user's profile page containing their previous posts and events
 * Users can create calendar events and view calendar of community events
-* Users can chat with other app users individually
+* Users can chat with other app users
 * Users can view a feed of posts and events from other users
 * Users can post to shared feed
 * Users can switch between screens with Bottom Navigation Bar